siran/writing/books/The Physics of Energy Flow/The Physics of Energy Flow - 007b Self-Refraction.md

 - the conserved two-stream budget remains $2u_0$,
 - the square law counts the joined state but does not by itself explain it,
 - continuity forbids assigning the difference to primitive sinks or sources,
-- two inflows recovered on one outflow force compression of the same total content,
+- where two inflows are locally recovered on one outflow, continuity forces compression of the same total content,
-- that compression doubles the mean density,
+- that constructive one-branch recovery doubles the mean density,
 - destructive overlap removes the joined branch without removing the pair budget, which must be redirected or later re-separated,
-- reduced effective advance is the coarse-grained summary of that lag,
+- reduced effective advance is the coarse-grained summary of that loaded-branch lag,
 - the proportional-response form $f_2 = kf_1$ gives the direct local route
   to $c_{\mathrm{eff}}$ and closes onto the dielectric effective-medium writing,
 - differential loading bends transport,